parosomniac/Ciphers-Python/README.md

 ## TODO
-fix all ciphers to work with spaces and punctuation
+fix all ciphers to work with spaces, uppercase and punctuation